Codes of Ethics- Updated June 1, 2015

 - Material produced by editorial staff should be used only in sections, programming or pages controlled by editorial departments.

-- Content, sections or programming controlled by advertising departments should be distinctly different from news sections in typeface, layout and design.
+- Content, sections or programming controlled by advertising departments should be distinctly different from news content in typeface, layout and design.
 Advertising content should be identified as such.

 - Promising a story in exchange for advertising or other considerations is unethical.